mogronalol/architecture-example/README.md

 - https://c4model.com/
 - https://structurizr.com/

 In our case we have a container level diagram.

+Notice how this is not a deployment diagram, and we are also omitting information about infrastructure.
+Here we only care about services and whether they communicate via messaging or rest, and whether they uses a database.